 The first step is to identify a suitable wiping material for your precision optics.
 Reynard recommends Kimberly-Clark “Kimwipes” Delicate Task Wipes, which are widely used in industry for this purpose.
 Cotton tipped swabs may also be used.
-Be sure that whatever wipe you choose that they are free from contaminants (such as lotions that can be found on some tissues) and large inclusions (such as wood pulp).
+Be sure that whatever wipe you choose is free from contaminants (such as lotions that can be found on some tissues) and large inclusions (such as wood pulp).

 The proper drag wipe technique is to place several drops of solvent onto your wipe and to drag it across the surface.
 This process should involve only shear forces – no force should be applied normal to the optic.
 The shear forces of the dragging and the surface tension of the solvent are all that is needed to remove contaminants from your optic.
 The proper wiping speed will produce a very short trail of evaporating solvent.
 If the trails persist after wiping, or are not visible at all, the wiping speed may be too fast or two slow.
 A short trail ensures you are getting mass transfer across the surface.

 It is worth noting that the use of canned air should be avoided.
 Ejection of the liquid phase of the canned air can cause staining that is difficult to remove.
 Airborne contaminants can also become entrapped in the gas flow and be propelled onto the surface of your optic.
-If gas-based cleaning must be used, filtered, dry nitrogen is recommended, and at pressures of approximately 10psi.
+If gas-based cleaning must be used, filtered dry nitrogen is recommended at pressures of approximately 10psi.

 Cleaning in preparation for coating is a more challenging task than cleaning already-coated optics.
 Of primary concern is the adhesion of the soon-to-be-deposited film.
 Additionally, any stains or contaminants on the optic will be more visible and impossible to remove after coating.